 Explanation

-In this example, when we create a Child class object, the Parent class constructor is called first, and then the Child class constructor.
-When the program terminates, destructors are called in reverse order: first, the Child destructor, the Parent destructor, which indicates the lifecycle order of inherited classes.
+In this instance, upon instantiation of a Child class object, the Parent class constructor is invoked initially, followed by the Child class constructor.
+Upon program termination, destructors are invoked in reverse sequence: firstly, the Child destructor, then the Parent destructor, illustrating the sequence of lifecycle for inherited classes.

 Polymorphism in Inheritance